mashmahmood/codinggame_stealtheflag/README.md

 ```
 This struct was **not** used to keep track of the data, rather to **Sort** my minions on distance to opponent flag base.
 So that, we can send the closest to capture the opponent flag.
 Also, send the farthest (from opponent's flag, which implies *most of the time*, closest to my flag base) to defend my flag.
 And assign rest of the bots to collect coins.

-#### Using BFS to determine (to sort my minions and assign roles/ nearest safe cell to jiggle/ good coin path)
+#### Using BFS to determine (to sort my minions and assign roles/ find nearest safe cell to jiggle/ find good coin path)
 ```
 //COMPARE FUNCTION TO SORT MINIONS (on distance to op flag base) struct CompareMinion {